cs-cspit/23CS-SEM4-CS210_19_20/README.md

 ## Features

 ### Core Functionality
-- **Market Creation**: Create new prediction markets with custom questions and outcomes
 - **Market Participation**: Buy and trade shares in prediction markets
-- **Market Resolution**: Automatic resolution of markets based on real-world outcomes
 - **Real-time Updates**: Live updates of market status and share prices

 ### User Interface